International students Student visa - Supporting documents guidance

 Applying under Differential evidence requirement

-Certain nationals may not have to provide certain documents in support of their Student visa application, such as documents to show you meet financial maintenance requirements or your academic qualifications.
+Certain nationals may not have to provide certain documents in support of their Student visa application, such as documents to show you meet finance requirements or your academic qualifications.

-However, UKVI confirm that they reserve the right to request evidence you meet financial maintenance requirements, even if you qualify under differential arrangements.
+However, UKVI confirms that they reserve the right to request evidence you meet finance requirements, even if you qualify under differential arrangements.
 If you are asked to provide this evidence you will have a very short time to provide it.
-Failure to provide requested evidence will result in a visa refusal.
+Failure to provide the requested evidence will result in a visa refusal.

 The list of nationals in the differential evidence requirement is listed in Appendix Student of the UK Immigration Rules in paragraph ST 22.1.